jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 *Editor's Note:* This would also apply if Moonstone was stunned, dazed, or otherwise face-down.

+# Monarch
+*Set: The Omegas*

+**Pull On Quantum Strings** means you can have Equipment, characters, and Plot Twists (non-locations) face up in your resource row and during your Resource Step you can play a non-location face up as a aresource.
+Characters on your side can use these non-locations to pay for their Super Power, regardless of their required power symbols.

+Example: You have Monarch and the X-men Cyclops Supporting Character on  your side.
+C ^(Source: Rule insert)

 # [Monica Reyes](http://vs.tcgbrowser.com/images/cards/big/XFB-011.jpg)
 *Set: The X-Files Battles*